ossf/scorecard-action/README.md

 - [Workflow Example](#workflow-example)
 ________

-## Installation
-To install the Scorecards GitHub Action, you need to:

-1. (Optional) If you want to use the [Branch-Protection](https://github.com/ossf/scorecard/blob/main/docs/checks.md#branch-protection) check, create a Personal Access Token (PAT) for authentication and save the token value as a repository secret;

-    (Note: If you have already installed Scorecards on your repository from the command line, you can reuse your existing PAT for the repository secret.
-If you no longer have access to the PAT, though, simply create a new one.)

-2. Set up the workflow via the GitHub UI - see [Workflow Setup](#workflow-setup)

-### Supported triggers and repositories
 The following GitHub triggers are supported: `push`, `schedule` (default branch only).

 The `pull_request` and `workflow_dispatch` triggers are experimental.